Parent subsidies within the Tel mee met Taal (Count on skills) programme

 How to apply

-You can apply from 1 January until 28 February 2023.
-DUS-i will implement the Tel mee met Taal (Count on skills) subsidy scheme.
+Application was possible from 1 January until 28 February 2024.
+DUS-i implements the Tel mee met Taal (Count on skills) subsidy scheme.
 Read more about the scheme on their website, in Dutch or in English.
 Or go there to submit your application.
 DUS-i’s contact details are also listed on their website, should you have any questions.

 Read the full 2021-2024 Tel mee met Taal (Count on skills) Subsidy Scheme.